samanthamoss87/thai_massage/README.md

 </div>

 - This is my main page Hero, I wanted to make it eye catching, stylish, easy to read, easy to navigate, while also been user friendly.
-- With hours of research I thought this iamge was the best way to convey the type of my business.
+- With hours of research I thought this image was the best way to convey the type of my business.

 <div align="center">
     <img src="readme-images/welcome-section.png" alt="Welcome Section">
 </div>

 - I added this text to make the front page be attractive to the eye, whilst also been business specific.
-- Knowing that there is no background iamge, I wanted to add text to it to draw people in.
+- Knowing that there is no background image, I wanted to add text to it to draw people in.

 <div align="center">